 - We have an extensive background on both the Jive and SharePoint / Office 365 APIs from our experience with building commercial connectors and applications for both platforms

-- We have built a migration utility (thousands of hours of development time) to make this whole process go smoothly
+- To make the whole process go smoothly, we have built a migration utility (thousands of hours of development time)

 - Doing these types of migrations is a one-time project and therefore you should focus your internal teams on other initiatives where they can apply their experience multiple times